 You will be required to accept that you are okay with the installation of the PSScriptAnalyzer from an untrusted source “PSGallery”.

-To verify this has been installed correctly, run the command below
+Moreover, to verify this has been installed correctly, run the command below

 Get-Module -Name PSScriptAnalyzer -ListAvailable